SeriousJack666/veilleTechno/veille_JSON.md

 * FAST
     - very small syntax **and** light weighted
     - easy to use
 * SUPPORT
-    huge amount of browsers with compatibility
+&npsp; huge amount of browsers with compatibility
 * SERVER PARSING
     fast server-side parsing
 * SHARING DATA